 The mission of Campus Planning and Facilities Management (CPFM) is to be stewards of the legacy we inherit and will leave to others, we guide the planning, design, and construction of the campus to accommodate growth and change while preserving its heritage and enriching the environments that support the university’s mission of teaching, research and public process.

-The Office of Design and Construction works closely with Facilities personnel, faculty, and staff across campus to deliver projects that support science and research.
+The Office of Design and Construction works closely with Facilities personnel, faculty, and staff across campus to deliver successful, budget-conscious projects.
 Project sizes range from under $50,000 to over $5M.
-Project types include small departmental moves, interior renovations, new building construction, and many different types in between.
+Project types include feasibility & space planning, small departmental moves, interior renovations, lab remodels, new building construction, and many different types in between.

-The person in this position may work in high places, in tunnels, outside in extreme temperatures, and active construction sites with noisy conditions and requiring PPE.
+May work in high places, in tunnels, outside in extreme temperatures, and active construction sites with noisy conditions and requiring personal protective equipment.

 This position will require a valid driver’s license and the ability to obtain UO Driver's Certification.

 Two years of architectural drafting experience which includes:

 1) applying knowledge of structural, mechanical, electrical, and architectural drafting techniques;